 The concepts of nature, land, and environment have been defined in many ways.
 Indigenous scholars have argued that “land” is the most appropriate term of the three, particularly when writing about North America, or Turtle Island, since it more readily calls to mind the struggles over land that have taken place (Tuck, McKenzie, and McCoy 2014).
 In this definition, land is meant to refer to all creatures and beings on the land—animals, plants, fungi, micro-organisms, rivers, lakes, rocks, the air, and also the unseen beings that are part of Indigenous cosmologies (along with other beings on the land) (Simpson 2017; TallBear 2017; Tuck et al. 2014).
 As a European-descended settler often communicating with other settlers more familiar with "nature" as a term, I'm going to use both terms here, but want to explain why I'm using both.
 But I agree about the merits of using "land".

-I was born in Edmonton, Alberta (Treaty 6 Territory), and spent a lot of time at Lac St. Anne (on the traditional territory of the Alexis Nakota Sioux First Nation) and the Edmonton Public Library (thanks to my mom for many trips to the latter!).
-I also grew up on the border of Whitemud Creek Ravine in Edmonton, and learned a great deal from that urban forest.
-Many friends, family members, and teachers provided lessons in my childhood and teenage years—about belonging, peace, respect, kindness, biology, history, and many others.
-When I was 18 I entered the University of Alberta with my best friend at the time, Isaak Kornelsen (who died in an bicycling accident, and from whom I learned a great deal and whose wise and insightful thoughts and actions remain a part of me today).
-During my undergrad degree, I met many inspiring people and became a Research Assistant under Scott Nielsen who runs the Applied Conservation Ecology Lab at the University of Alberta Department of Renewable Resources.
+I am from Edmonton, Alberta (Treaty 6 Territory), and growing up, I spent a lot of time at Lac St. Anne (on the traditional territory of the Alexis Nakota Sioux First Nation) and the Edmonton Public Library (thanks to my mother for many trips to the latter!).
+I also grew up on the border of Whitemud Creek Ravine in Edmonton, and that urban forest was an important part of my upbringing.
+I completed my undergraduate degree at the University of Alberta, where I became a Research Assistant under Scott Nielsen who runs the Applied Conservation Ecology Lab at the University of Alberta Department of Renewable Resources.
 With Scott and other professors and students, my knowledge of the natural history and ecology of Alberta expanded greatly.
-I eventually shifted from ecology into environmental sociology after becoming interested in how people became dedicated to solving environmental problems.
-I also wondered about the other human and societal aspects of the environmental issues, and wondered how the history and organization of societies was related to environmental issues.
-I then met Emily Huddart Kennedy, an inspiring environmental sociologist, who initiated me into the world of sociology.
+I shifted from ecology into environmental sociology after several realizations, one of which was seeing a "management implications" section at the end of most of the ecology papers I was reading, which said something to the effect of: "human impacts are greatly affecting the biological organisms we observed in this study, and we should be looking into the social dimensions of conservation more often."
+I wondered what it would look like if the "management implications" was the first section, not the last, of the paper, and what it would look like if most of the study was engaged in understanding human social systems and how they could be shifted to being more environmentally-friendly.
+I also noticed that most of the biologists I was around were politically active in advocating for environmental issues, and often social justice as well, and I wondered about the link between connecting with nature and becoming politically active about environmental issues.
+My shift to social sciences was also partly a result of attending the first North American Society for Conservation Biology conference in 2012 where Michael Soulé, one of the founders of the discipline, emphatically called for more young professionals to work on interdisciplinary teams—including with social scientists—to solve environmental issues.
+I then met Emily Huddart Kennedy, an environmental sociologist, who guided me as I transitioned into sociology.
 I am now based in Toronto, on unceded territory that is traditionally the home of several Indigenous groups, including nations of the Wendat Confederacy, Anishinaabe Confederacy, and Haudenosaunee Confederacy.
-I have been fortunate to meet Indigenous teachers from several of those groups, who have taught me important lessons about being a good relative.
+I have been fortunate to meet Indigenous teachers from several of those groups, who have taught me important lessons about being in right relations.
 At the University of Toronto, I work with Josée Johnston, Ellen Berrey, John Hannigan and Zaheer Baber.